douglasyao/mesc/README.md

 cd mesc
 ```

 See the [wiki](https://github.com/douglasyao/mesc/wiki) page for documentation.
-For comments and feedback, please contact douglasyao@g.harvard.edu.
+For comments and questions, please contact douglasyao@g.harvard.edu.